-Note: Courses for which academic dishonesty has been verified, by established campus procedures, may not be dropped.
+Note: Courses for which academic dishonesty has been verified by established campus procedures cannot be dropped from the record, nor can the grading option be changed.
 Grades for such courses will be reinstated when dishonesty is verified.

 “M” is not a grade; it indicates that no grade was reported.
 If you receive a grade of “M,” you should check with the course instructor immediately.